-The following figures have been provided by TORCH as guide.
-It is essential that you contact Vicky McGuinness if you plan to base your project in TORCH or want to involve TORCH and its resources in your proposed activity/research project, and gain approval before applying.
-This is to ensure that staff time can be allocated appropriately, and all necessary resources included (one hour is costed at Grade 5.7: £19.69 incl. employer on- costs).
+If you are applying for any other John Fell Funding, and want to involve TORCH and its resources in your proposed activity/research project, it is essential that you contact Sarah Clay to discuss this and gain approval before applying.
+This is to ensure that staff time can be allocated appropriately, and all necessary resources included (one hour staff time is costed at Grade 5.7: £21.43 incl. employer on-costs).
+The following figures have been provided by TORCH as an approximate guide.

-- Project website: the TORCH team will keep the content up to date (introduction to the project, people involved, events, videos and audio podcasts, blog posts, etc).
-We have Google Analytics set up so that we can track how many people view the pages, videos etc. Costs are based on staff support of a minimum of 2 hours per week, and a hosting charge: £19.69 per hour per week staff time and £100 hosting. - Communication, marketing and promotion, newsletter and social media: Costs are based on staff support of a minimum of 2 hours per week for the duration of the project: £19.69 per hour per week. - Design of promotional material: We have toolkits for designing posters and flyers so that they are eye- catching as well as being accessible for audiences with visual impairments.
-We can also assist with designing basic posters: £19.69ph for 3 hours staff time per design = £59.07 - Printing of posters and flyers: £12 for 100 A4 sized posters - Event support: TORCH can assist in events that happen in the Radcliffe Humanities Building or elsewhere; this includes room booking, catering and promotion.
+- Project website: In certain circumstances, TORCH can host a basic webpage.
+The TORCH team can keep the content up to date (introduction to the project, people involved, events, videos and audio podcasts, blog posts, etc).
+We have Google Analytics set up so that we can track how many people view the pages, videos etc. Costs are based on staff support of a minimum of 2 hours per week, and approximate hosting fee of £100 per year.
+There may be additional costs to factor in the time for initial set up.
+For more complicated project webpages, please talk to TORCH about the options and potential costs.
+Professional web design if needed, should be estimated at around £800 per day. - Communication, marketing and promotion, newsletter and social media: Costs are based on staff support of a minimum of 2 hours per week for the duration of the project. - Design of promotional material: We have toolkits for designing posters and flyers so that they are eye-catching as well as being accessible for audiences with visual impairments.
+We can also assist with designing basic posters: 3 hours - Printing of posters and flyers: £15 for 100 A4 sized posters (through Oxford University Print Studio) - Event support: TORCH can assist in events that happen in the Radcliffe Humanities Building or elsewhere; this includes room booking, catering and promotion.
 TORCH is not able to assess call for papers, do registration on the day, contact speakers, book their travel (although we can book international speakers flights' through travel companies this needs to be confirmed separately for each project).
-It is advisable to hire a student/DPhil/postdoc assistant to support this.
-The costs are as follows: - Event catering: £5 per head for a light sandwich lunch internally, £1.75 per person for coffee/tea and biscuits. - o Room booking: free, except for the Chapel out of hours = £150 per hour - Staff support: minimum of 2 hours per event; if the event is 3 days or longer, one hour per day of the event is required.
-A continuous cycle of events should include 1 hour per week (at £20.02 per hour). - Public and wider engagement with research: We can advise on the end to end process of planning and putting together these activities, as well as ways in which you can reach out and engage new audiences.
+It may be advisable to hire a student/DPhil/postdoc assistant to support this.
+The costs are as follows: - Event catering: £7-10 per head for a light sandwich lunch, £2.30 per person for coffee/tea and biscuits (internal catering). - Room booking: free, except for the Chapel out of hours = £180 per hour - Staff support: minimum of 2 hours per event; if the event is 3 days or longer, one hour per day of the event is required.
+A continuous cycle of events should include minimum 1 hour per week. - Public and wider engagement with research: We can advise on the end to end process of planning and putting together these activities, as well as ways in which you can reach out and engage new audiences.
 We have particular strengths in connecting and working in Museums and cultural venues.
-Costs: minimum of 2 hours staff time per event (£19.69 per hour). - Evaluation: The TORCH team can advise on this and give support and examples of what could work for their project.
-Costs: minimum of 2 hours staff time per event (£19.69 per hour). - Photography: Photographers cost around £75 per hour and we advise 2 hours per event usually.
-We then collect and store the images.
-Costs: £150 per event. - Podcasts & Filming: Filming will cost approximately £400 per event, but this would increase if the event is running outside normal office hours.
-This is edited and added to the University podcast site and linked through onto the TORCH website and then linked to the relevant project page.
+Costs: minimum of 2 hours staff time per event .